skolchin/gbr/README.md

 - [ ] Add SGF file creation

+- [ ] Make a web interface and deploy to cloud

 - [ ] Add deep network to make it universal

 - [ ] Create a mobile app